Sevodric/gclone/README.md

 # RClone
-A minimal "git clone" shortcut written in Ruby
+A minimal "git clone" shortcut written in Ruby.

 ## Installation
 To direclty install RClone systemwide, clone this repository (without RClone :p) and use the provided `install.sh` script: